 ***By the way, I just wrote a post on C-Section recovery that you should read too because your recovery period has a lot to do with how things turn out in the long run.
 You can see it here.

 So let’s talk about what really helps and make sure you read all the way to the bottom because I have some unconventional little-known advice that really works!

 ***Taking a prenatal course is the single most proactive thing you can do to prepare your body and mind for what’s to come.
-There’s a great online course you can take in the comfort of your home that was created by a labor and delivery nurse named Hillary.
-It’s very popular and the first part of it is totally free.
-You can sign up for free right here.
+Here’s a quick online course that is really popular.
+It covers everything you need to know.

 How To Get Rid Of Your C-Section Tummy Pooch